Sulfur: Physical properties

 As a solid, sulfur is a characteristic lemon yellow; when burned, sulfur melts into a blood-red liquid and emits a blue flame.

 Sulfur forms several polyatomic molecules.
 The best-known allotrope is octasulfur, cyclo-S_{8}.
 The point group of cyclo-S_{8} is D_{4d} and its dipole moment is 0 D. Octasulfur is a soft, bright-yellow solid that is odorless.
 (Note: But impure samples have an odor similar to that of matches.
 A strong odor called "smell of sulfur" actually is given off by several sulfur compounds, such as hydrogen sulfide and organosulfur compounds.)
 It melts at 115.21 C, (Note: Sulfur's melting point at 115.21°C was determined by two laboratories of the US Department of Energy (Jefferson Lab and Los Alamos National Lab).

 Greenwood and Earnshaw say that at fast heating for microcrystalline α-S_{8} the melting point is 115.1 C.) and boils at 444.6 C. At 95.2 C, below its melting temperature, cyclo-octasulfur begins slowly changing from α-octasulfur to the β-polymorph.
 The structure of the S_{8} ring is virtually unchanged by this phase transition, which affects the intermolecular interactions.
 Cooling molten sulfur freezes at 119.6 C, as it predominantly consists of the β-S_{8} molecules.
 (Note: Historically, it was rather difficult to find the exact melting point of sulfur.
 When heated slowly, the melting point may range from 114.6 C to 120.4 C (factors that interfere with a definite melting point, are the polymerlike nature of sulfur and a large number of allotropes.)
 Melting point may be presented as a temperature range, depending on the allotropic composition of a sample at the time of melting.)
 Between its melting and boiling temperatures, octasulfur changes its allotrope again, turning from β-octasulfur to γ-sulfur, again accompanied by a lower density but increased viscosity due to the formation of polymers.
 At higher temperatures, the viscosity decreases as depolymerization occurs.
 Molten sulfur assumes a dark red color above 200 C. The density of sulfur is about 2 g/cm^{3}, depending on the allotrope; all of the stable allotropes are excellent electrical insulators.

 The sublimation of sulfur becomes noticeable more or less between 20 C and 50 C, and occurs readily in boiling water at 100 C.

 Sulfur is insoluble in water but soluble in carbon disulfide and, to a lesser extent, in other nonpolar organic solvents, such as benzene and toluene.
-Sulfur has been found to be soluble in super-critical carbon dioxide.
+Sulfur is also soluble in supercritical carbon dioxide.